S&P 500 closes at record after manufacturing data

 NEW YORK U.S. stocks rose for a third straight session on Tuesday, with the S&P 500 ending at a record close, after positive data on factory activity indicated economic growth was gaining traction following a harsh winter.

-Among other groups, the PHLX housing sector index .HGX rose 1.6 percent and the Nasdaq biotechnology index .NBI added 2.1 percent.
-The Dow Jones Transportation index .DJT rose 0.9 percent to a record.
+Among other groups, the PHLX housing sector index rose 1.6 percent and the Nasdaq biotechnology index added 2.1 percent.
+The Dow Jones Transportation index rose 0.9 percent to a record.

 The Institute for Supply Management (ISM) said its index of national factory activity rose to 53.7 in March, its second straight monthly acceleration.
 However, the report was below the median forecast of 54.0.